calebmartin2/rockbox-plugin-counter/README.md

 # rockbox-plugin-counter
-A simple Rockbox plugin that counts up when a button is pushed.
+A simple Rockbox plugin that counts when a button is pushed.

 ## Controls (iPod Nano 2G)
 Right / Up / Select - Increase counter\